Login with your member password below to see your content

 The castle was built on three defensive levels and once past the first defensive level and entering through the Royal Gate you come across the pit which is 70 metres deep and took four years to dig.

-Next continue up to the Cortile del Cavaliere.
-This austere area is now used to host summer "concerts in a castle", not a bad idea and something that definitely succeeds in adding a little levity to the sombre mood of the castle.
+Next head up to the Cortile del Cavaliere.
+This austere area is now used to host summer "concerts in a castle", a fantastic idea and something that definitely succeeds in adding a little levity to the sombre mood of the castle.
+I couldn't find a schedule of the concerts, they seem to only have the details at the castle entrance and not online anywhere.
+However, if you see them advertising a concert while you are in the area do try to attend, they are an incredible experience.

-On with the tour continuing through the labyrinthine passages of the castle.
-It takes in the armory and the dungeons and includes the royal battery and the Stairs “to paradise” that lead up to the Cortile delle Galere and from here to the attics and the roof with extraordinary view across the Val di Susa (click for article).
+After the Cortile del Cavaliere area, continue through the labyrinthine passages of the castle.
+This walk takes in the armory and the dungeons and includes the royal battery and the stairs “to paradise”.
+The stairs lead up to the Cortile delle Galere and onwards to the attics and the roof with extraordinary view across the paradise that is the Val di Susa (click for article).

 All in all the castle is a great Italian castles and one of the highlights of a Piedmont tour.